2017 World Championships

-The twelfth World Titles were held at Shortline Lake, Elk Grove, California, USA 20 27 September 2015.
+The twelfth World Titles will be held at Shortline Lake, Elk Grove, California, USA 20 27 September 2015.

 August 17th 2011 saw the start of the World Water Ski Championship trip for the Australian team, Darryl Hoyle, Belinda Sidman, Jamie McDonald & myself (Ian Hickmott).
 We were gratefully accompanied by team manager, Noel Dix, chief boat driver Kevin Wiseman and Glen Sidman as the team’s general assistant.